robbycorrs23/sinterklaas/README.md

 ## CONTRIBUTORS <a name="contributors"></a>
 Our hackathon team comprised of:

-- Robert Corrado
+- Robert Corrado (twitter etc etc ?)
-- Chris Logothetis
+- Chris Logothetis(twitter etc etc ?)
-- Tyler Woolcott
+- Tyler Woolcott (twitter etc etc ?)

 ## FEATURES <a name="features"></a>